FlandereKua/Public-Wiki/Node Graph/Focused Cleave.md

 ## Description
 A devastating two-turn attack that requires careful preparation but delivers overwhelming force.
+The warrior gathers their strength and focuses their intent before unleashing a mighty cleaving strike that can cut through multiple enemies.

 ## Quick Info
 | Property | Value                          |